 - Validation of simulators against physical experiments to ensure that data generated from them is physically plausible and captures the required phenomena accurately.

-- Training of machine learning models on simulated data, and testing on real data captured through a physical experiment in a controlled setting.
+- Design and training of machine learning models on simulated data, and testing on real data captured through a physical experiment in a controlled setting.

 This research is funded by ERC grant GEM (StG-2014-639139)